mauriziocescon/ng-playground/why-macros.md

 - you have clear markers for tools,
 - you keep DI separated from script / template and at the same time enable the definition of providers depending on inputs, but not on variables defined inside script.

-Note that an alternative approach (more verbose, but without the hoisting problem) would be something like:
+Note that an alternative approach would be something like below: it's more verbose, but it doesn't suffer from the hoisting problem.
+I'd likely imply having 2 way of ways of defining components.
 ```ts
 import { linkedSignal, input, WritableSignal, provide, inject } from '@angular/core';